Let's work together in our shared responsibility towards the environment

 2023

-Brussels Jewellery Week's open call, Particle[s], prompted the creation of this brooch.
-It was part of the Particle[s] exhibition at MAD in Brussels during BJW 2024.
+Inspired by Brussels Jewellery Week's open call, Particle[s], this brooch was created and later included in the Particle[s] exhibition at MAD in Brussels during BJW 2024, from 25 April to 5 May.